-When Event 0 occurs, the WORIRQ.EVENTO_FLAG bit will be asserted.
-If the corresponding mask bit, EVENTO_MASK, is set in the WORIRQ register, the CPU interrupt flag IRCON.STIF will also be asserted in addition to the interrupt flag in WORIRQ.
+When Event 0 occurs, the WORIRQ.EVENTO\FLAG bit will be asserted.
+If the corresponding mask bit, EVENTO\MASK, is set in the WORIRQ register, the CPU interrupt flag IRCON.STIF will also be asserted in addition to the interrupt flag in WORIRQ.
 If IENO.STIE=1 when IRCON.STIF is asserted, and ST interrupt request will be generated.

-Note: All port interrupts are blocked when SLEEP.MODE≠00
+Note: The ST interrupt is blocked when SLEEP.MODE≠00